 Cervinia is definitely our top pick for a budget-friendly ski vacation in Europe.
 Usually, 'budget' and 'European ski vacation' aren't ever in the same sentence, however, the overall vibe of Cervinia is laid-back and family-friendly, rather than pretentious or fancy.
 The resort has a great mix of accommodation styles suited to all tastes and budgets; most of the hotels are located within the village, and just a short walk to the ski slopes are smaller, family-run hotels ranging from 2-star to 4-star, offering B&B and half-board rates.
 For lift passes, the international lift ticket (that includes Zermatt, Cervinia and Valtournenche) is the best price for those wanting to ski all three areas.
 You can also simply purchase a pass for the Italian side only, and beginner and hourly passes which help reduce the overall cost of your trip.

 We don't usually combine two resorts on our Scout Picks, but the combo of Red Mountain and Whitewater offers unbeatable value.
 Heading into the depths of Interior BC, skiers are spoilt with two of the best ski resorts, particularly for that famous Powder Highway snow (and budget-friendly lodging).
 Red offers top-notch slopeside condos and lodges, suitable for solo skiers (like the Nowhere Special hostel) and families, while the town of Nelson boasts some of the best boutique hotels that are perfect for making your home base.
-Being independent ski resorts (a rarity these days), both Red and Whitewater may not be the most flashy of resorts (with all the bells and whistles), but they do offer affordable lift tickets, rentals, and lessons, and uncrowded slopes.
+Being independent ski resorts (a rarity these days), both Red and Whitewater may not be the most flashy of resorts (with all the bells and whistles), but they do offer affordable lift tickets, rentals, and lessons, uncrowded slopes and super friendly locals.
 What more could you ask for?

 Steamboat Springs is renowned for being one of the best family-friendly ski resorts in Colorado - and one of the most budget-friendly!
 Condos and townhomes are plentiful in Steamboat, many located slopeside or just a short walk away from the slopes, so you're sure to find the perfect one to match your style and budget.
 The resort offers a world-class ski school (but without the hefty price-tag) and lots of options to choose from for your ski rentals.
-Kids 12 and Under Ski Free at Steamboat, which is fantastic value for families.
+Kids 12 and Under Ski Free in a Scout Steamboat ski package, which is fantastic value for families.
 Having the addition of a true mountain town located nearby (and with easy access via free resort shuttle) means there are more dining and cafe options to choose from and at more affordable prices than what you typically find at a ski resort base area.